hjy895/MtB-Multi-Text-BERT/README.md

 ## 🙏 Acknowledgments

-- Inspired by clinical NLP research and topic modeling techniques
+- Inspired by clinical NLP research
 - Thanks to the open-source community for the foundational libraries

 ---